fischernet/dots/README.md

 My Arch Linux Dots.

 ## Installing
-I manage my dotfiles using a bare git repository.
+Dotfiles are managed using a bare git repository.
 Instructions adapted from here: [Atlasssian Developer: The best way to store your dotfiles](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/)

 1. Commit an alias to your .bashrc or zsh (I use zsh):